 Island hopping in the Azores, small group

-On this two-week small group walking tour, hike the five most unspoilt of the nine remote Azores islands: Sao Miguel, Terceira, Sao Jorge, Pico and Faial.
+On this two-week small group walking tour, hike the five most unspoilt of the four remote Azores islands: Sao Miguel, Terceira, Sao Jorge and Faial.

 Sao Miguel Ponta Delgada Sete Cidades Terceira Island Angra do Heroismo Biscoitos Sao Jorge Island Velas Caldeira de Cima Flores Horta Faial Optional activities include: whale watching